-Fertilizer is on the move all year round.
-This report has discussed fertilizer production and application on the farm.
-But there is another necessary component: getting the fertilizer from the production facility to the retail outlet and finally to the farm.
-Transportation is the key ingredient in getting fertilizer where it needs to be at the right time.
-The fertilizer industry distribution system is built to serve the farmer, so that the right amount of the right fertilizer product is safely delivered when the farmer needs it.
+The production of fertilizer is only as good as the industry’s ability to get it to farmers when and where they need it.
+Fertilizer must move from the production facility to the retail outlet and finally to the farm.
+This complex process relies on many forms of transportation, including rail, truck, waterways, and pipeline.
+The fertilizer industry is built to serve the farmer, so that the right amount of the right fertilizer product is safely delivered when the farmer needs it.

-Once produced, fertilizer might be transported via truck many times, including to the rail or barge loading facility, trucked between the barge and rail trips, trucked from the barge and rail facility to the retailer, and eventually trucked to the farmer.
+Once produced, fertilizer might be transported via truck many times, including to the rail- or barge-loading facility, trucked between the barge and rail trips, trucked from the barge and rail facility to the retailer, and eventually trucked to the farmer.
 Truck shipments increase in the spring and fall when farmers are applying fertilizer on their fields.

 Rail plays a crucial role in the distribution of fertilizer across the United States.
 It is one of the safest and most efficient ways to transport fertilizer.
 The fertilizer industry continues to invest in new railcars that are more sustainable and move product safely across the country.
-Moving fertilizer by rail instead of truck reduces greenhouse gas emissions by 75 percent.5 One rail car carries the same amount of fertilizer as four truck loads.
+Moving fertilizer by rail instead of truck reduces greenhouse gas emissions by 75 percent.
+One rail car carries the same amount of fertilizer as four truck loads.